soffes/soff.es-archive/Readme.markdown

 # samsoff.es

+**Note: This is a massive work in progress.
+Pretty much everything is broken or incomplete.**

 This is my new blog I am rewriting in Rails.
 I [moved my blog to Jekyll](http://samsoff.es/post/new-blog-on-github-and-jekyll/) a few weeks ago and really missed playing with a Rails app, so I'm moving it back and starting from scratch.

 My current blog is still at <http://samsoff.es>.
 You can see this version at <http://samsoffes.heroku.com> until I make it live.